Strings in Java vs Strings in C++

 • Strings in Java are objects of class String in java.lang package.

 • Java String operations are slow because of string immutability in Java.
-For each modification in an existing string object, it creates a new string object which increases the time complexity of various operations.
+Each modification in an existing string object creates a new string object, which increases the time complexity of various operations.

-• StringBuffer class in Java can be used for faster string operations.
+• The StringBuffer class in Java can be used for faster string operations.

 • C++ has two implementations of string, one as an object of String class and another as a character array derived from C programming language.

-• String derived from C language is character Array, memory allocation is static.
-It is faster in implementation as compared to the String class.
+• A string derived from the C language is a character Array; memory allocation is static.
+It is faster in implementation than the String class.
 It does not offer many built-in functions to modify the existing string, and strings are immutable as the character array size is pre-defined.

-• Dynamic memory allocation for string objects of std::string class.
-Efficient memory management and std::string class provide a number of methods to manipulate the strings.
+• Dynamic memory allocation for string objects of the std::string class.
+Efficient memory management and the std::string class provide several methods for manipulating strings.